ballet/ballet/docs/feature_engineering_guide.rst

    #. understand the concept of a "logical feature"
    #. be able to write a simple ``Feature`` in Ballet
-   #. be familiar with the feature engineering primitives provided in the ``ballet.eng`` package
+   #. be familiar with the feature engineering primitives provided in the :py:mod:`ballet.eng` package

 Logical Features
 ----------------